Development re-zoning applications: Community Consultation

 Project presentation at MVCCA meeting

-Suggestions for public meetings
+Suggestions for public meetings for large scale projects

 The developer is responsible for selection of a suitable venue and all costs related to public meetings.
 The meeting should be well advertised and a letter of notification should be mailed or hand delivered to all properties within, a minimum of 300 meters of your site.
 Special measures may be needed to reach owners of rental properties and residents of apartments or condos.